OpenFutbol/openfutbol.github.io/_pages/about.md

 Chicago Neighborhood Soccer offers pickup soccer games in Chicago neighborhoods every week, connecting locals and inspiring a love of the game.
 Join us for fun and friendly soccer games, no matter your skill level!

-There's more to pick-up soccer than meets the eye.
-Even unstructured play requires organization.

-**Chicago Neighborhood Soccer** (NBHD Soccer) is a homegrown, grassroots, nonprofit organization founded and driven by local pick-up soccer players.
-We celebrate Chicago's pick-up soccer players, and we give back to our local communities.

 ⭐️ More Resources